Cootamundra West railway station

 Cootamundra West railway station is a heritage-listed former railway station on the Lake Cargelligo line located in Cootamundra, New South Wales, Australia.
 It lies approximately 2 km NNE of Cootamundra railway station.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The station opened in 1911.
+As part of works to duplicate the Main Southern railway line between Wallendbeen and Cootamundra in 1916, more substantial station facilities were built at the station to allow passengers on the Lake Cargelligo branch line to avoid the need to stop in Cootamundra proper.
+A refreshment room operated until 25 May 1930; after this date, the Temora mail train would continue to Cootamundra railway station and only make a two minute stop at Cootamundra West.
+Amid a housing shortage in 1949, it was proposed to convert the station buildings into accommodation for railway workers, many of who were living in tents.
+By 1954 however, the station had instead been renovated as office space for the district superintendent and staff.

 The station has been closed since 1983 when passenger services along the branch were withdrawn, although freight has continued to use the line.
+It was subsequently used by CADAS (Cootamundra Amateur Dramatic Arts Society) Juniors as a rehearsal space.

 Description

-The station complex consists of a double-storey, type 11 brick station building and brick-faced platform dating from 1911 as well as a former refreshment room.
+The station complex consists of a double-storey, type 11 brick station building and brick-faced platform dating from 1911 as well as the former refreshment room.
 It survives in good condition.